belmarca/belmarca/README.md

   See **pyinterp** below for details on the codeBoot Python <-> JavaScript FFI.

-- **jsrna** – JavaScript RNA Base Pair Annotation
+- **[jsrna](https://github.com/belmarca/jsrna)** – JavaScript RNA Base Pair Annotation

-  Web-based RNA base-pair annotator/viewer, using a ResNet-based transfer learning model.
+  Web-based RNA base-pair annotator/viewer written in JavaScript.
+Also created a novel annotation method using a ResNet-based transfer learning model.
 I reformulated base-pair annotation as a classification task (similar to MNIST) using a canonicalized projection method to create an *alphabet*.
   Novel, highly efficient and accurate method yet unpublished.